What is smallpox?

 Smallpox could be confused with several other diseases, especially:

 - Chickenpox (varicella), usually seen in children and affecting the trunk predominantly

 - Widespread shingles (zoster) in immune-compromised or elderly, normally starting in a single area of the body

 - Impetigo, localised to one area and has honey-coloured crusts

-- Severe drug rash, generalised rash after exposure to a medicine
+- Severe cutaneous adverse reaction (SCAR) to a drug — a generalised rash after exposure to a medicine.

 What is the treatment of smallpox?